Heathmont Historic Walk (Heathmont)

 1. Heathmont Railway Station - Start at Heathmont Railway Station, which was built in 1926 so that orchardists could get their fruit to the city markets more quickly.
 Land developers McLean & Cotter named the area after local features - the plant "heath" (Epacris impressa) on a "mont" (or mountain).

 2. F.J.C Rogers Reserve - This was established in the 1960's as a native plant reserve, named after Fred Rogers who was an author, lecturer, Principal of Ringwood State School and also founding president of Maroondah's The Society for Growing Australian Plants group.
 Local flora includes orchids, heath, wattles, eucalypts and kangaroo grass.
+There is a playground in the reserve.

 3. Herman Pump Reserve - Herman Pump arrived in Australia in 1890.
 He married in 1896 and bought land in the area, developing it into an orchard of apples, pears and cherries.
 His farmhouse was the only house on Canterbury Road east of Wantirna Road.
+The beautiful park has a playground.

 4. Uniting (Methodist) Church - Land was purchased in 1948 and the Methodist Church opened in 1952 in what is now the front south building and was soon also used as the local primary school.
 In 1977 "Uniting Church" was formed when Methodists, Presbyterians and Congregationalists combined.